sciZer0/newdiscoveries/a/README.md

 But in my opinion, the person on the right (holding the 20 kg object motionless in the air) is also doing Mechanical Work (Static Mechanical Work) and is spending their Energy (Resource) on this Work.
 And even moreover, the person on the right is doing a bigger amount of Mechanical Work than the person on the left is doing.
 Plus, the person on the right is spending a bigger amount of their Energy (Resource) on Mechanical Work than the person on the left is doing.

-Due to this mistake — due to the Absence of the Concept of Static Mechanical Work in science — the vast majority of processes in the Universe right now are being fallen out of our sight, and hence understanding.
+Due to this error — due to the Absence of the Concept of Static Mechanical Work in science — the vast majority of processes in the Universe right now are being fallen out of our sight, and hence understanding.
 For this reason, humanity has the absolutely wrong picture of the physical world and is losing gigantic opportunities.

-As said above, even this mistake alone destroys the entire concept of science of understanding the Universe.
+As said above, even this error alone destroys the entire concept of science of understanding the Universe.

 <i>The Concept of Static Mechanical Work is explained in detail below in this article.</i>

-Also, in science, there is a lot of other obvious fundamental mistakes. <i>More on it below.</i>
+Also, in science, there is a lot of other obvious fundamental errors. <i>More on it below.</i>

 ## CONTEXT

-As said above, there are the biggest, LITERALLY-CRYING, logical mistakes in the very fundamentals of science that right now are strongly hindering the progress of our civilization.
+As said above, there are the biggest, LITERALLY-CRYING, logical errors in the very fundamentals of science that right now are strongly hindering the progress of our civilization.

 But how did we get there?

-In my opinion, all the biggest fundamental mistakes in science occurred because people, as said above, didn’t and still don’t fully understand well-knwon Newton’s discoveries.
+In my opinion, all the biggest fundamental errors in science occurred because people, as said above, didn’t and still don’t fully understand well-knwon Newton’s discoveries.
 Even though this might seem impossible, the fact of this misunderstanding is true.

 <p align="center">
   <img src="/assets/images/5.png"/><br>